 What is a Balance Transfer

-You have probably received many of these offers in your mail: a credit card company offers you a 0% interest rate if you transfer your existing credit card debt from another credit card company to the one offering the 0% deal.
+You have probably received many of these offers in your mail: a credit card company offers you a 0% introductory interest rate if you transfer your existing credit card debt from another credit card company to the one offering the intro 0% deal.

 A balance transfer is exactly what it sounds like: you can transfer your debt from Bank A to Bank B. Bank B wants your business, so they will “steal” your debt from their competition by offering a great interest rate for a fixed period of time (the promotional period).
 Often, a bank will charge a fee for the balance transfer.
 Given how high interest rates are on store cards and credit cards, the fee usually pays for itself within 3-6 months.
 If you can pay off your debt in fewer than 6 months, a balance transfer is not worthwhile.
 However, if it will take you longer than 6 months, you will almost always save money.

 Banks want to steal your business from other banks: that is why the offers are only available for debt with another credit card issuer.
 For example, Chase is happy to take over debt from Citibank, Wells Fargo or Target.
 But, if you just want to transfer debt from one Chase credit card to another, you will be rejected.

 Just think of cable/internet/telephone companies.
 They regularly give you amazing deals for the first year if you sign up for a bundle.
 After the year is over, the rate goes up.
 This is exactly the same idea: banks are competing for your debt.

 How to Qualify for a Balance Transfer Credit Card

 Banks will only offer balance transfers to people with good or excellent credit.
 That typically means that you will require: